 (F) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFR 401.2 (a) and the recipient or subracipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipiant or subrecipient musi comply with the requirements of 37 CFR Part 401.
-"Rights to Inventions Made by Nongrofit Organizations and Small Business Pirms Under Government Grants.
-Contracts and Cooperative Agreements." and any implementing regulations issued by the awarding agency.
+If the Federal award meets the definition of "funding agreement" under 37 CPR \$401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipient or subrecipient must comply with the requirements of 37 CPR Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.

 (G) Clean Air Act (42 U.S.C.
-740.-767ig.) and the Federal Water Pollution Control Act (32

-(G) Chean Air Act (42 U.S.C.
-7401-7671g.) and the Pederal Water Pollution Control Act (33 U.S.C.
-1251-1287), as amended --Contracts and subgrants of amounts in excess of \$180,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
-7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
-1251-1387).
-Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).
+7401-7671q.) and the Federal Water Pollution Control Act (32 U.S.C.
+1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+7401-7671q) and the Federal Water Pollution Control Act as amended (32 U.S.C.
+1251-1387), Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).